advithiya-jain/data-structs-mon-2022/Project/README.md

     * Searching
     * Updating
 2. "Dictionary" which is the Red-Black tree with keys and values mapped to them.
-3. A working turn-based game (game.c, game_functions.c, gamefns.h) wiht a randomiser that uses the dictionary to keep track of player and enemy values.
+3. A working turn-based game (game.c, game_functions.c, gamefns.h) with a randomiser that uses the dictionary to keep track of player and enemy values.
 You will recieve all the instructions you need through the game to play/test it.

 ## Testing: